-A straightforward application of the Fair Compensation Method versus the Fair Return Method as described in Cockrill may result in a significant disparity in results between the two approaches, and as such, neither result may satisfy the underlying principles set forth in Cockrill.
+A straightforward application of the Fair Compensation Method versus the Fair Return Method as described in Cockrill may result in a significant disparity in results between the two approaches, and depending upon the facts, neither result may satisfy the underlying principles set forth in Cockrill.
 The hybrid approach provided in Rueschenberg appears to seek a balance as applied to the facts in that case.